sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

 3. What are the advantages of DBMS?

  =
- -     Redundancy control ,
+ -  ( Data Redundancy) control ,
- -   Restriction for unauthorized access ,
+ -  (Data Security) Restriction for unauthorized access ,
  -   Provides multiple user interfaces ,
- -   Provides backup and recovery,
+ -  (Data Backup and Recovery) Provides backup and recovery,
- -   Enforces integrity constraints,
+ -  (Data Inegrity) Enforces integrity constraints,
- -   Ensure data consistency,
+ -  (Data Consistency) Ensure data consistency,
  -   Easy accessibility,
  -   Easy data extraction and data processing due to the use of queries